On this page:

 - major greenfield construction sites, where the spend is typically 70% services and 30% materials

-In 2015, we spent $599 million on direct purchases from Aboriginal businesses.
-Since 1999, Suncor has spent approximately $3.4 billion with Aboriginal businesses, nearly half of which was spent since 2011.
-We prefer to use local vendors whenever possible.
+In 2016, we spent $428 million on direct purchases from Aboriginal businesses, as well as $16.8 million with Aboriginal subcontractors, for a total of $445 million.
+Since 1999, Suncor has spent approximately $3.9 billion with Aboriginal businesses (as direct contractors and subcontractors), nearly half of which was spent since 2013.